Children under 13:

 Fees for extended consultations, procedures and extra services, such as certificates or equipment, will continue to be charged in the usual way.

-General practices can decide whether they offer zero-fee visits for children under 13.
+General practices can decide whether they offer zero fee visits for children under 13.
+Those that opt in receive an additional subsidy from the Government.
 Practices in the Very Low Cost Access scheme automatically provide zero fees to under-13s.

-The majority of practices (96% of those with enrolled children aged 6-12) have opted into the scheme.
-Over 750,000 or 98 percent of children under 13 are enrolled at a general practice that has committed to providing zero-fees visits during the daytime.
+The majority of practices (99% of those with enrolled children aged 6–12) have opted into the scheme.

-Your District Health Board (DHB) will ensure that children under 13 have access to zero-fee after-hours care and prescription medicines in their local area.
+Your district health board (DHB) will ensure that children aged under 13 have access to zero fee after-hours care and prescription medicines in their local area.
 DHBs must ensure reasonable travel time (maximum of 1 hour) to after-hours general practice and pharmacy services for 95 percent of their enrolled population.
 After-hours services are designed for urgent visits when the child’s regular practice is closed and where the child needs to be seen before the practice opens.
 Ask your general practice or pharmacist where to find these services.

 Consultations covered by ACC